TimelyDataflow/differential-dataflow/grapht/README.md

 You can find [the source](https://github.com/frankmcsherry/differential-dataflow/tree/master/grapht/dataflows/degr_dist) in the repository, but it's intentionally concise so let's just take a peek at [`dataflows/degr_dist/src/lib.rs`](https://github.com/frankmcsherry/differential-dataflow/blob/master/grapht/dataflows/degr_dist/src/lib.rs) where all of the logic lives:

+First, there is an epic amount of boilerplate that I would love to remove.
+Current attempts to wrap this up in an `Environment` type have failed (the FFI calls result in mis-interpreted arguments).

 ```rust
 extern crate timely;
 extern crate timely_communication;